eecrews/Zendesk-Ticket-Viewer/README.md

 Once downloaded, change the "email," "subdomain," and "apiKey" variables in the file TicketViewer.java to your corresponding information.
 This will allow you to access the Zendesk API.

+Open TicketViewer.java in API of your choice.
+Compile and run.

 # References Used
 https://www.baeldung.com/java-curl for assistance in using cURL commands in Java